 Meadowscaping, all-native plantings, low-mow lawns, vegetated "hell strips" along sidewalks, and vegetated waterside buffers are popular earth-friendly designs.
-Many garden clubs and community groups promote these approaches as they beautify their towns and cities.
+Many garden clubs and community groups promote these approaches as they work towards more sustainable towns and cities.
 Private homeowners are adopting them as well.

 But many members of the public find "naturescaping" difficult to accept once installed.
-Many find these plantings too informal.
-They fear ticks and weeds.
+Complaints include informal appearances and fear of ticks and weeds.
 In fact, new landscape forms have brought about neighborhood disagreements, blight violations, court orders, and other legal battles in more than a few places.

 Is the problem one of embattled traditions?
 Or differing expectations?
 Or are there fundamental design problems to consider on a case-by-case basis?